 Like a Roth 401(k), a Roth IRA plan allows you to withdraw your money tax-free after you retire.
 However, these two plans are quite different in other ways.
-A Roth IRA has different rules for contributions, income limits, and withdrawals.
+A Roth IRA has different rules for annual contributions, income limits, and withdrawals.

 - Contribution Limits.
 A Roth IRA doesn’t let you shelter nearly as much income from taxes as a Roth 401(k).
 The maximum you can contribute to a Roth IRA is $6,000 per year, or $7,000 if you’re age 50 or over.

 - Income Limits.
 If your income is over a certain level, you can’t contribute to a Roth IRA at all.
 For the tax year 2021, your modified adjusted gross income must be no higher than $140,000 if you’re single or $208,000 for a couple filing jointly.
 If your income is over $125,000 (or $198,000 for a couple), you can contribute, but not the maximum amount.
 With a Roth 401(k), by contrast, you can contribute up to the maximum no matter what your income is.

 - Tax Benefits.
 The tax benefits of a Roth IRA are pretty much the same as for a Roth 401(k).
 However, the Roth IRA offers one additional perk: If you withdraw money from your account to buy your first home, you can treat this as a qualified distribution and pay no taxes on it.

 - Required Minimum Distributions.
 Unlike a Roth 401(k), a Roth IRA does not require you to start taking RMDs when you reach age 70½ or retire.
 The money can remain in your account and continue to grow tax-free as long as you live.
 You can also avoid RMDs from a Roth 401(k) by rolling over the balance into a Roth IRA.